The Complete Guide to Multichannel Lead Generation

 We recommend conducting an audit of sorts, which you can do in three simple steps:

 - List your current channels.
 What results are you already tracking?
 What ROI can you already see from these channels?

 - Research the channels your top competitors are using.
 Are there any seemingly effective channels they’re using that you don’t?

 - List the new channels you want or plan to incorporate into your strategy.

 Taking these steps helps give you a full view of your current situation, identify competitive advantages and gaps, and clearly outline new tactics for the future.

 Know your personas

-Your buyer personas are a critical piece of determining how you’ll execute your multichannel lead generation strategy.
+Your buyer personas are critical to determining how to execute your multichannel lead generation strategy.
 Specifically, your personas determine which target audiences receive which messages and on which channels.
 This is because not all channels will be created equal for your buyer personas.

 Because these people play different roles, they’ll likely prefer and prioritize different channels.
-A marketing professional, for example, is likely easily reached through organic search rankings and social media activity.
-Someone with a more technical and less visible role, like a software engineer, may need to be reached more directly by email.
+A marketing professional, for example, is easily reached through organic search rankings and social media activity.
+Someone with a more technical and less visible role, like a software engineer, may be reached more easily by email.